 One target with many physical methods.

-Now let’s see how you go with the mental side of performance (aka mental toughness).
+Now let’s see how you go with the mental side of performance (also known as mental toughness).

 - I could improve my motivation by …